Uptown Task Force

 Uptown Art Program

-The Public Art and Civic Design Division (PA+CD) of the Department of City Planning has established a publicly funded art program in Uptown with installations occurring on public propertyt within EcoInnovation District (EID).
+The Public Art and Civic Design Division of the Department of City Planning has established a publicly funded art program in Uptown with installations on public property within EcoInnovation District.
 Requests for proposals will be issued for projects at specified sites throughout the Uptown area.
 Artists will be selected based on their concept and will work with City Planning staff and the community to develop final proposals.
-A series of three permanent art installations are planned within the EID.
-PA+CD will be working with the Uptown neighborhood planner on this project, which aligns the soon to be released Art Plan with the goals and objectives of the recently adopted Uptown/West Oakland EcoInnovation District (EID) Community Plan.
+A series of three permanent art installations are planned within the EcoInnovation District.
+Public Art and Civic Design will be working with the Uptown neighborhood planner on this project, which aligns the soon-to-be-released Art Plan with the goals and objectives of the recently adopted Uptown/West Oakland EcoInnovation District Community Plan.

 Current Requests for Proposals:

-RFPs for two more projects will be announced shortly on Pittsburgh’s Beacon site.
+RFPs for two more projects will be announced shortly on the City of Pittsburgh’s Beacon.

 Slow Streets Improvements

-Image above: This map, taken from the EID plan, highlights some areas in Uptown and West Oakland that would benefit from Slow Streets improvement [Figure 55 from plan].
+Image above: This map, taken from the EcoInnovation District plan, which highlights areas in Uptown and West Oakland that would benefit from slow streets improvement [Figure 55 from plan].

 Bus Rapid Transit